syncfusion-content/wpf-docs/wpf/Double-TextBox/Range-Adorner.md

 # Range Adorner in WPF DoubleTextBox

-An Adorner can be used to draw on top of the control.
-You can show the adorner over [DoubleTextBox](https://www.syncfusion.com/wpf-ui-controls/double-textbox) control by setting [EnableRangeAdorner](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~EnableRangeAdorner.html) property to `true`.
-The default value of `EnableRangeAdorner` is `false`.
+Value of DoubleTextBox can be visually indicated like a progress bar using range-aroner feature, this feature is disabled by default.
+You can show the adorner over [DoubleTextBox](https://www.syncfusion.com/wpf-ui-controls/double-textbox) control by setting [EnableRangeAdorner](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~EnableRangeAdorner.html) property to `true`. default value of `EnableRangeAdorner` is `false`.
 The adorner layer can be filled in the control area on the basis of the minimum and maximum values with considering the given value.

 {% tabs %}
 {% highlight XAML %}